 Construction impacts were modeled for the planned 869-unit multi-family development (townhouses, villas, and apartments), 48 single family units, street infrastructure, clubhouses, parks, open space, and amenities.
 Construction impacts will support a total of 1,974 jobs in the City of Harrisonburg, with 1,639 jobs directly needed for facility construction.
 There will be approximately 123 jobs in Harrisonburg in the supply chain of the firms directly engaged in construction and another 212 jobs will be supported by the personal expenditures of the employees in the direct and indirect jobs.
-In the Harrisonburg region, the project will result in 2,518 total jobs associated with construction are not permanent and continuous jobs; rather, when the construction is completed the employment demands created by the construction activities will cease.
+In the Harrisonburg region, the project will result in 2,518 total jobs associated with construction.
+It is important to recognize the jobs associated with construction are not permanent and continuous jobs; rather, when the construction is completed the employment demands created by the construction activities will cease.